HCDigitalScholarship/ds-cookbook/linked_data/mediawiki.md

 ```

 In the first case where the value is -1, the text "No information currently avaliable " is added to the html and displayed.
-On the other hand, the text from the wiki page is added to the html and then displayed.
+However, if the value is not -1, indicating that there is a wiki page, the text from the wiki page is added to the html and then displayed.

+### Helpful source to use if you need more guidance: http://www.9bitstudios.com/2014/03/getting-data-from-the-wikipedia-api-using-jquery/